ILEARN

 What is ILEARN?

 ILEARN is Red Rocks’ take on a guided, formalized, and comprehensive, program review.
 Guided means that a framework has been mapped out with specific tasks to be completed over the course of four years.
 Formalized means that there will be a systematic process of informed decision making and communication.
-By comprehensive, it means that instruction, student success, business services, student organizations, administrative units, special projects, etc. will participate in the evaluation process together.
+By comprehensive, it means that Academic Affairs, Student Affairs, and other areas of the college will participate in the evaluation process together.
 Comprehensive also means that the evaluation process will explore departmental growth, student learning, and budgetary needs.

 Mission